-With so much to do in Victoria and it’s surrounds you’ve got to prioritise searching for a decent coffee to kick start the day!
+With so much to do in Victoria and it’s surrounds you’ve got to prioritize searching for a decent coffee to kick start the day!

-The modern yet quaint interior adds to the ambience of this Italian inspired countryside cafe.
+The modern yet quaint interior adds to the ambiance of this Italian inspired countryside cafe.
 Take a seat outside on the sunny deck or cozy up under the fairy lights inside.

 If you happen to be driving past on a sunny afternoon, don’t miss the opportunity to try their incredible gelato.